 - Must have completed a BSA Annual Health and Medical Record form Parts A, B, C within one year preceding the course.

-- Must complete all six days of training.
+- Must complete all five days of training.

 - Must complete a Ticket of your five selected goals within 18 months of course completion.